elenagutiv/ga-wfas/README.md

 The resulting plot (.pdf) is in plots/paren/exp-paren/

-[4] *Takamasa Okudono, Masaki Waga, Taro Sekiyama, and Ichiro Hasuo.
+[5] *Takamasa Okudono, Masaki Waga, Taro Sekiyama, and Ichiro Hasuo.
 2019.
 Weighted Automata Extraction from Recurrent Neural Networks via Regression on State Spaces.
 AAAI 2020, to appear.
 CoRR abs/1904.02931 (2019).*

-# Updates
-- Only *one* compatibility try is performed.
-This value is fixed and non-modifiable.
-- TNU procedure removed
-TODO:
-- SNU property in params is ignores -> remove
-- remove deprecated SNUCrossover
-- Check SNU comp works
+### Contact
+For questions, write to elena.gutierrez@imdea.org